-Higher Level External assessment 40% Three written papers: Paper I is an examination paper consisting of two compulsory sections.
-Section A (30 minutes approximately) consists of several compulsory short answer questions.
+ASSESSMENT: HIGHER LEVEL Three written papers 40% Paper 1 is an examination paper consisting of two compulsory sections.
+EXTERNAL ASSESSMENT Section A (30 minutes approximately) consists of several compulsory short answer questions.
 The maximum mark for this section is 25.
 Section B (100 minutes approximately) consists of five compulsory structured questions.
 The maximum mark for this section is 75.
-Paper 2 is an examination paper linked to the option studied.
+20% Paper 2 is an examination paper linked to the option studied.
 The paper consists of between three and seven compulsory questions.
 The SL/HL core questions are common and worth 45 marks, HL extension is worth 20 marks.
 (65 marks).
 20% Paper 3 is an examination paper of 1 hour consisting of four compulsory questions based on a pre-seen case study.
-(30 marks) Internal assessment 20% Project: The development of a computational solution (2000 word limit).
-Standard Level External assessment 45% 25% Two written papers: Paper I is an examination paper consisting of two compulsory sections.
+(30 marks) INTERNAL ASSESSMENT 20% Project: The development of a computational solution (2000 word limit).

+ASSESSMENT: STANDARD LEVEL EXTERNAL ASSESSMENT 40% Two written papers Paper 1 is an examination paper consisting of two compulsory sections.
 Section A (30 minutes approximately) consists of several compulsory short answer questions.
 The maximum mark for this section is 25.
 Section B (60 minutes approximately) consists of three compulsory structured questions.
 The maximum mark for this section is 45.
-Paper 2 is an examination paper linked to the option studied.
+25% Paper 2 is an examination paper linked to the option studied.
 The paper consists of between two and five compulsory questions.
-Internal assessment 30% Project: The development of a computational solution.
-(2000 word limit) Levels available: Higher and Standard Level are available.
+INTERNAL ASSESSMENT 30% Project: The development of a computational solution.
+(2000 word limit) LEVELS AVAILABLE Higher and Standard Level are available.